odoo/documentation/content/applications/websites/elearning.rst

 how many tries they need to correctly answer the question.
 Then, create your questions and the possible answers by clicking on :guilabel:`Add a line`.
 A new window pops up, add the question by filling in the :guilabel:`Question Name` and add multiple answers by clicking on :guilabel:`Add a line`.
-Tick the :guilabel:`Is correct answer` to mark one or more answers as correct.
+Tick one of the :guilabel:`Is correct answer` checkboxes to mark one answer as correct.
 You can also fill in the :guilabel:`Comment` field to display additional information when the answer is chosen by the participant.

 .. _elearning/tags: